 Solo Travelers' Travel and Spending Habits – 2018 Survey Results

 In 2018 the number of subscribers to Solo Traveler's newsletter grew from 35,000 to 46,000 which is up from 25,500 at the beginning of 2017.
 That's an 80% increase over two years.
 Yes, the solo travel market is growing.
 Many of our subscribers completed our 2018 reader survey.
-Below is a breakdown by age range of a variety of data we gathered from that survey.
-Here's a few takeaways:
+Below is a breakdown by age range of a variety of solo travel statistics we gathered from that survey.
+Here are a few takeaways:

 - Solo travelers are highly educated.
 50% of respondents indicated that they have a university or college degree or diploma and 35% have post-graduate degrees.